Schaumburg Township District Library: History

 The library dates back to 1962, when local voters approved a tax funding mechanism for the Schaumburg Township Public Library.
 In 1963, a collection was established in a small home near the intersection of Roselle and Schaumburg Roads.
 A dedicated facility was constructed and opened in 1965.
 In 1968, a lower level and Children's Department were added to the library.

 In 1970, a referendum for a larger library passed, but did not result in the construction of a new building; instead, an addition to the library was completed by 1987.
 The library also opened branches in Hoffman Estates (in 1992) and Hanover Park (in 1993).
 Another referendum for a larger central library passed in 1995, and construction on the current building in Schaumburg Town Square began in 1997.
 The central library moved into the building in 1998.

 In 2012, the library opened its Teen Place.
 On December 28, 2016, the library opened The Commons, an area including the lobby and audiovisual departments.
 In 2020, the library underwent further renovations.

+Time Capsule

+In 1998, STDL decided to create a time capsule containing documents about the "future" of 2023.
+The Time Capsule is located outside near the entrance at the Central Branch (Schaumburg Town Square).
+The library will be opening the time capsule on September 23, 2023.
+They will be replacing the time capsule with a new one after the ceremony, that one will be opened in 2073.